Normal vs. Severe Overbite

 • Nail biting

-What else can Cause an Overbite?
+What Else Can Cause an Overbite?

 Some causes are beyond control, such as:

-• Genetics—some patients have an underdeveloped lower jaw or overdeveloped upper jaw due to genetics, resulting in an overbite.
+• Genetics—Some patients have an underdeveloped lower jaw or overdeveloped upper jaw due to genetics, resulting in an overbite.

-How Common is an Overbite?
+How Common Is an Overbite?

 There is no reason to be embarrassed, as many patients suffer from overbites.
 Class II overbite is the most commonly treated condition in orthodontics.
+According to Dr. Moschos A. Papadopoulos, in the US, 33% of orthodontic patients are receiving treatment for a severe overbite.

-An Overbite can be Easily Diagnosed with a Routine Exam
+An Overbite Can Be Easily Diagnosed With a Routine Exam

 While your dentist can usually identify an overbite visually, he or she will also perform a physical dental exam of your bite to formally diagnose the condition.
-During the evaluation, your dentist will usually take digital x-rays.
+During the evaluation, your dentist will usually take digital X-rays.
 To more closely examine your smile, he or she can also use advanced technology to take 3-D images of your teeth and jaw.
 Using this information, your dentist can determine the type and severity of your overbite.
 Treating a severe overbite usually involves braces or other orthodontic treatments.

 Contact Us